How to Grill the Perfect Steak

 How does that look?
 Wanna see the first bite?
 I want to see it again.
 Of course I got to eat it after I took this picture:

 To sum up.
 Take the steak out of the fridge, season, and let it come to room temperature (or close to it).
 Fire up the grill for two zone grilling with a raging hot fire on one side and no heat on the other.
-Sear the steak over the hot coals, rotating after 3-4 minutes before flipping over.
+Sear the steak over the hot coals, rotating after 3-4 minutes before flipping over to get the cross hatch grill marks.
 If the steak is more than an inch thick, repeat otherwise only sear once on the other side without rotating.
 If the desired internal temp is more than rare to medium rare, go for the cross hatch on both sides.
 If you want it more than medium, move to the side with no heat, close the lid and bake until the desired doneness.
 Most important, let the steak rest when removed from the grill to ensure it is juicy.

 If you have any questions about how to grill the perfect steak, feel free to leave them below or shoot me an email.